PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 Using GPT induction:
 ```
 cd models
+# feel free to reset seed and cfg_scale before inferencing
 # better with BEWO_mix.ckpt
 python gpt_induction.py --prompt "A dog is barking on the left." --device cuda:0
 python gpt_induction.py  --prompt "a dog is barking and running from left to right." --device cuda:0